Foreign Employees Entitled to a Five-Year Tax Exemption

 A person (hereinafter referred to as an “employee”) who is not resident in Canada and who comes to Québec to work as a foreign specialist, a foreign researcher, a foreign expert, a foreign professor or a foreign researcher on a post-doctoral internship is entitled to a full or partial tax exemption for a continuous period of five calendar years.
 The exemption applies to the employee's salary or wages, or to all the employee's income, as applicable.
 The exemption consists in a deduction in the calculation of taxable income.

-An employee is entitled to only one five-year exemption period, even if he or she holds more than one type of employment giving entitlement to the exemption.
+An employee is entitled to only one five-year exemption period, even if the employee holds more than one type of employment giving entitlement to the exemption.

 You must give the employee a copy of the certificate or qualification certificate.